Guidelines

 Recommendations

+Comment: These examples are fine but as scenarios they might be more representative of developers rather than researchers’ activities?
+What if we took of prompts that are relevant for the examples from the Section Study Types (annotators, raters, synthesis, etc.)?
 Prompts are critical in empirical software engineering studies involving LLMs.
 Depending on the task, prompts may include various types of content, such as source code, execution traces, error messages, natural language descriptions, or even screenshots and other multi-modal inputs.
 These elements significantly influence the model’s output, and understanding how exactly they were formatted and integrated is essential for transparency and reproducibility.
+We indicate absolute requirements for reproducibility using the keyword MUST and strongly recommended practices that could be omitted if justified using the keyword SHOULD.

 Researchers MUST report the full text of prompts used, along with any surrounding instructions, metadata, or contextual information.
 The exact structure of the prompt should be described, including the order and format of each element.
 For example, when using code snippets, researchers should specify whether they were enclosed in markdown-style code blocks (e.g., triple backticks), if line breaks and whitespace were preserved, and whether additional annotations (e.g., comments) were included.
 Similarly, for other artifacts such as error messages, stack traces, or non-text elements like screenshots, researchers should explain how these were presented.
 If rich media was involved, such as in multi-modal models, details on how these inputs were encoded or referenced in the prompt are crucial.